 Leicester Tango is an interactive installation that is being showcased as part of the British Science Festival programme in Leicester.
-The installation is located at Leicester Museum and Highcross Shopping Centre.
+The installation is located at Leicester Museum and Highcross Shopping Centre on two connected screens.

 Leicester Tango is a two-part artwork on two screens in two locations in Leicester.
 It is the latest work in a series that began at Leicester Polytechnic, as it was then, more than 50 years ago and includes Cities Tango: Leicester+Dubai, shown in last year’s Art AI Festival.
 Leicester Tango is a visual dance between the two spaces and the people in them.
 Each screen has a camera attached and the two are connected over the Internet.
 On each screen, images from the other location are dynamically revealed within an abstract pattern: photographs are interlaced with colour stripes.
 Each space, and the people in them, interact with one another across the city.
 The colours, stripes and timings used are driven by movements at each location.
 Immediate responses to rapid movement are seen by each audience.
 Each audience sees an ever-changing blend of colour bands with images of the other place.